PramikL/TicTacToe/README.md

 <p>This project involves building a classic Tic-Tac-Toe game using JavaScript, HTML, and CSS.
-The goal is to enhance your understanding of these technologies through hands-on practice while creating an engaging and interactive application.</p>
+The goal is to enhance my understanding of these technologies through hands-on practice while creating an engaging and interactive application.</p>